olijaun/idontbyte/_posts/2019-09-23-Idempotence.md

 }
 {% endhighlight %}

-In the example application ([see here for full source](https://github.com/olijaun/playground/tree/master/idemotence-example)) there are two inserts into the database performed: First the `requestId` is saved.
-Second the business entity itself (the deposit) is saved (the example uses a relational database and SQL for this).
+In the example application ([see here for full source](https://github.com/olijaun/playground/tree/master/idemotence-example)) there are two inserts into the database performed: First the `requestId` is saved by calling `saveRequestId()`.
+Second the business entity itself (the deposit) is saved by calling `saveNewDeposit()` (the example uses a relational database and SQL for this).

 Both inserts are preformed inside the same local transaction (here using Spring programmatic transactions).
 This is very important: If one would insert the `requestId` in a separate transaction and the second insert for the deposit entry would fail afterwards then the request would appear to be processed on repeated calls.
 Actually you could also first insert the deposit and afterwards insert the request id.

 This implementation might return a server error (HTTP status code 500) if it is called twice almost in parallel with the same request id.
 The first client will succeed locking the request table.
 The second will fail and enter the catch block.
 Assuming the transaction that locked the table did not commit yet, then `requestIdExists()` would return false and the exception will be thrown.
 It is fine to return a 5xx HTTP status code (this is implicitly done here by rethrowing the error).
 A client would usually retry calls that returned a technical error.
-So the next attempt would usually return a 422.
+So the next attempt would usually return a 442.

 This also shows that it is not possible to implement `saveIdempotenceId()` using two distinct databases.
 I mentioned that a local transaction must be used.
 This is only possible "inside" the same database.
 It would be possible to use two different database and distributed transactions ([XA Transactions](https://de.wikipedia.org/wiki/X/Open_XA)).
 The problem with distributed transactions is that they are... well... distributed.
 So they are actually suffering kind of the same problem we are trying to solve.
 If you don't believe me then look-up "xa heuristic exceptions" ([look here for example](https://www.atomikos.com/Documentation/HeuristicExceptions)).

+## How to handle non idempotent services

+Idempotence allows to retry calls that have failed without fearing any unwanted side effects.
+It is the base for eventual consistency and architectural patterns like [SAGA](https://microservices.io/patterns/data/saga.html)s.

+It's amazing how many service I've seen in my daily work that are not idempotent.
+What can be done if you have to use a non idempotent service?

+Let's look at a concrete case I had to solve.
+I implemented a user registration service that - among other things - had to print a password lettern (yes, a physical letter... real paper...you know).
+For printing I had to call a printing service which was not idempotent.
+So what do I do if I get a technical error or a timeout from this service?
+Retry?
+Then the customer might receive two password letters.
+If a retry then he might get two...

+It's important to note that this problem cannot be solved if the printing service cannot be made idempotent.
+Period.
+What I did in this case was to query the printing service for any password letters that have been printed on the same day.
+If there were any I did not retry.
+This solution makes it very unlikely that the letter is sent twice and it guarantees that it sent at least once.
+I haven't heard of any customer that has received two letters so far but it is obvious that the solution would be more robust and even more simpler if the printing serivce was idempotent.

 ## Summary